Western Philosophy Versus Eastern Philosophy

 This is why the Capitalism of Mill and the Communism of Marx both end up not solving the problems of poverty, inequality, recessions, inflation, debt, etc.

-This lack of detail in Asian philosophy is also its disadvantage.
+This lack of detail in Asian philosophy is an advantage, but also a disadvantage.

 This allows anyone to make their own interpretations and shortcuts.

-It also gets weak-willed people lost since they are unable to jump from Step 1 to Step 50 by themselves.
+This gets weak-willed people lost since they are unable to jump from Step 1 to Step 50 (the end result) by themselves.

 Instead, they need a teacher to painstakingly teach them Step 2, Step 3, Step 4 and so on, instead of them discovering those mini-steps themselves.